DataOne/eslint-config-dataone/Readme.md

 ## Usage

-You have to extend the ESLint File by this module. if no ESLint file is existent, create one (.eslintrc.json).
+You have to extend the ESLint File by this module.
+If no ESLint file is existent, create one (.eslintrc.json).

 ```JSON
 {